expo/expo/docs/versions/v14.0.0/guides/advanced-exponentkit-topics.md

 Android.
 We encourage you to enable it on iOS so that your code is verified for all of your users.

-To enable code verification in your native project with ExponentKit:
+To enable code verification in your native project with ExpoKit:

 -   Fulfill one of these two requirements (you only need one):